casper-ecosystem/cep18/contracts/contract/README.md

 - `mint` - Creates the number of tokens specified and assigns them to an account, increasing the total supply.
 - `burn` - Destroys the number of tokens specified from an account, reducing the total supply.
 - `change_security` - An entrypoint specific to CEP-18, used for Administration and Security operations.
 See more details below.
-- `condor` - A custom entry point that returns a fixed string.
-This serves as a sentinel value to confirm the contract was correctly installed or migrated to a version compatible with the 2.0 upgrade path.
-It is primarily used for upgrade verification and not as a versioning mechanism.

 - `change_events_mode` - Allows changing the contract's event handling mode.
 Takes a single `u8` argument named `events_mode` and returns `Unit`.